Last Updated on August 29, 2021

-Pain at the injured site, swelling and deformity of the affect limb including shortening is the usual presentation.
+Pain at the injured site, swelling, and deformity of the affected limb including shortening is the usual presentation.
 Physical findings at the time of injury often include a shortened extremity on the fractured side.

 Tenderness to palpation in the proximal thigh region is present.
 The leg may lie in internal or external rotation.
 The patient should be monitored for vital signs as significant hemorrhage can cause systemic shock and compartment syndrome.

 In high-energy fractures, associated injuries to the cranium, thorax, and abdomen, pelvis, spine, and other long bones should be looked for common, especially on the ipsilateral side.

 - Full-length anteroposterior (AP) views of the femur from the hip to the knee should be obtained.

 - Cross-table lateral view of the hip allows